-Accepted lower return rates than for other investments Note: Climate-friendly investments were defined as 'e.g., transitioning to energy-efficient operations, developing greener products and services, implementing emission-reducing technologies.'
+Note: Climate-friendly investments were defined as 'e.g., transitioning to energyefficient operations, developing greener products and services, implementing emission-reducing technologies.'

 CEOs are also striving to adapt their companies to new market conditions.
-In the agribusiness sector, the survey indicates that adopting new technologies has had a more significant impact on business reinvention than the average across all industries in Brazil.
+In the consumer industry, the survey reveals that adopting new technologies, developing new products or services, and forming strategic partnerships, among other initiatives, had more impact on business reinvention than what was recorded for the average CEOs in Brazil.
 Actions that most impacted business reinvention (showing only 'to a large extent' and 'to a very large extent' responses)